dirkschumacher/genossenschaften/README.md

-# List of German Wohnungsbaugenossenschaften (Housing cooperative)
+# List of German Wohnungsbaugenossenschaften (Housing cooperatives)
 Housing cooperatives are a great way to make living in cities affordable.
 The list is work in progress.
 Feel free to add more Genossenschaften.